Ebazhanov/linkedin-skill-assessments-quizzes/front-end-development/front-end-development-quiz.md

 #### Q15.
 You have used `display: none` in your stylesheet.
 Which users will be able to see or hear this content?

 - [ ] all users
-- [ ] users who can see the content on screen
+- [ ] users who can see the content on the screen
 - [x] no users
 - [ ] screen reader users